LAC 67/2 (rev5) - Setting priorities and targeting interventions

-In practice, enforcing authorities for petroleum and explosives sites will need to ensure, by risk-based proactive inspection visits, that site operators are complying with the goal setting duties set out in the relevant health and safety legislation or for domestic and non-workplace petrol is stored in accordance with the petroleum storage regulations and any applicable licence conditions.
+In practice, enforcing authorities for petroleum and explosives sites will need to ensure, by risk-based proactive inspection visits, that site operators are complying with the goal setting duties set out in the relevant health and safety legislation or for domestic and non-workplaces petrol is stored in accordance with the petroleum storage regulations and any applicable licence/certificate conditions.

 The application to petroleum and explosives in this way is because the requirements for recording via the LAE1, the national priorities, the risk rating scheme and the List of activities/sectors for proactive inspection by LAs were developed to address conventional health and safety issues and not the potential for high hazard/low frequency major incidents with the potential for substantial off-site effects that petroleum and explosives sites can pose.